hugo-ravailhe/functional_programming_project/README.md

 ### ZIO Console Interaction
 The solver interacts with the ZIO Console by requesting the user to provide a JSON file path containing a Sudoku problem.
 This input is then used to extract the Sudoku data and initiate the solving process.
 The solved Sudoku grid is displayed to the user through the console.

+### Test
+We made an attempt to write tests for our Sudoku solver, but encountered some difficulties that prevented us from successfully implementing them.